HSU-HPC/BERT/README.md

 > This GitHub README provides only a brief introduction to BERT and we refer the reader to the [Bioconductor vignette](https://bioconductor.org/packages/release/bioc/html/BERT.html) for more details and more thorough explanations.

 ## System Requirements
-BERT supports all major operating systems, i.e. Linux (e.g., Ubuntu), Microsoft Windows (e.g., Windows 10 and Windows 11) and macOS (e.g., Monterey and Ventura).
+BERT supports all major operating systems, i.e. Linux (e.g., Ubuntu 22.04 LTS), Microsoft Windows (e.g., Windows 10 and Windows 11) and macOS (e.g., Monterey and Ventura).
 Further, it has been tested to work on all major CPU architectures (x86_64, x64, arm64).
 The Bioconductor version requires R version 4.4.
+All other relevant software dependencies are specified in the source `DESCRIPTION` file along with their respective version numbers and will be installed automatically.

 ## Installation Guide
 To install BERT, start R (version "4.4") and enter